at-manos/flipper-swdocs/docs/your-first-program/enabling-compiling.md

     extern int32_t box_mover_app(void* p);
 ```

 Great!
-Just one more place in this file,
+Just one more place in this file, filling out the metadata for our application.

 ```c